Netanyahu out, Bennett in as Israel marks end of an era | Politics

 Netanyahu out, Bennett in as Israel marks end of an era

-"The government will make an effort to deepen and enhance our relations with both parties - bipartisan," Bennett said.
-Bennett has drawn anger from within the right-wing camp for breaking a campaign pledge by joining forces with Lapid - and an allegation from Netanyahu that he defrauded the electorate.
-Bennett has said another election - a likely outcome if no government were formed - would have been a disaster for Israel.
+At home, Bennett has angered right-wingers, however, by breaking a campaign pledge in joining forces with Lapid, having to fend off allegations from Netanyahu that he defrauded the electorate.
+Bennett cited the national interest, arguing that a fifth election would have been a disaster for Israel.
+Both Bennett and Lapid have said they want to bridge political divides and unite Israelis.

-Both Bennett and Lapid have said they want to bridge political divides and unite Israelis under a government that will work hard for all its citizens.
-Their cabinet, which met for the first time late on Sunday, faces huge foreign, security and financial challenges: Iran, a fragile ceasefire with Palestinian militants in Gaza, a war crimes probe by the International Criminal Court, and economic recovery following the coronavirus pandemic.
+But the new Cabinet, which met for the first time late on Sunday, faces huge foreign, security and financial challenges: Iran, a fragile ceasefire with Palestinian militants in Gaza, a war crimes probe by the International Criminal Court, and post-pandemic economic recovery.
 Bennett listed as priorities reforms in education, health, cutting red tape to grow businesses and lower housing costs.
-Coalition leaders have said it would pass a two-year budget to help stabilise the country's finances and maintain a "status quo" on issues of religion and state.
+Coalition leaders have said it would pass a two-year budget to help stabilise the country's finances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)